Hurricane Ridge: Facts, photos, descriptions and features of the favorite destination within the Olympic National Park in the Pacific Northwest.

 If you're a power-hiker, you'll find many miles of back-country trails and campsites available to you in season, most of them accessible from the Hurr.
 Ridge area.

 Early summer is springtime high in the Olympic Mountains.
 You'll find innumerable wildflowers in their seasons.
 A few of them are pictured below.

 There's also wildlife galore.
 We’ve personally seen deer, Olympic marmots, Steller’s jays, hawks, eagles, squirrels, chipmunks, black bears in the distance (thankfully), and Olympic grouse (pictured right).

 Pictured below: 1) Half-grown fawn hiding under a fir tree at around 5,700 feet, 2) Olympic marmot, 3) Very friendly robber jay.

 The trail to the top of Hurricane Hill is partially paved (see below).
 You'll find the trailhead not much more than a mile beyond the Visitor Center.
 It's a wonderful hike with great views.
 We’ve seen folks in motorized wheelchairs on the paved portion of this trail.
 Just so you know: the paving peters out for the last half-mile or so, as this is where the trail makes a final, steeper, push to the summit.

 The trail stretches 1.6 miles one way and gains 700 feet in altitude - a very doable hike for most healthy individuals.
 Remnants of snow remain on the ground near the trails through August, and possibly all year, depending on the season’s weather.

 The National Park Service provides and maintains picnic areas and restrooms at each of the the more popular trail heads, including the Hurricane Hill trailhead.

-Below: Hikers along the Hurricane Hill trail.
+Below: Hikers along the Hurricane Hill trail in August.